-Use or Possession: Five (5) days out-of-school suspension and a recommendation for professional counseling.
+Use or Possession: Ten (10) days out-of-school suspension, mandatory professional counseling, and referral to authorities.

 Manufacture, Sale, Delivery, or Trafficking (pusher): Recommendation for EXPULSION and a recommendation for professional counseling.
 Referral to legal authorities.

 MATTERS RELATED TO PUBLIC/PERSONAL PROPERTY AND THE SAFETY OF SELF AND OTHERS